JuanEliasJabib02/react-book/src/reactivity/use-ref/use-ref.md

 to that function.

-When React re-render a component, the function that define the component is called again This means that all the code inside the component actually is excecuted again.
+When React re-render a component, the function that define the component is called again This means that all the code linside the component actually is excecuted again.

 How ever react has a mechanism for optimization stuff (reconcilation, virtual dom ect ect...)

-## Principal differences with useState
+## Differences between a ref and a state

+- One of the biggest and most visible differences between Refs and state is that Refs update don't cause re-renders.

 ## Whats means mutable vs inmutable in React